gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Tell him about the picture," Klaues said.

 "I'm getting there," the captain said testily.
-"Here---what do you make of this?"
+"Here—what do you make of this?"
 He picked a book up off on the table and passed it to Razi.